 - The headteacher/ SENCO and class teacher will use the information provided by assessments to decide on the intervention required to support individual children.
-We have several teachers/teaching assistants who are trained to deliver specific interventions. - All classes have at least one teaching assistant in the mornings to support teachers in making sure ALL pupils achieve their potential - Teachers will be transparent with you in their discussions about the impact of various interventions and the support to be offered to your child your opinion on these will be taken into account.

-• Access arrangements for KS2 assessments (SATs) are applied for when your child is in year 6.
+We have several teachers/teaching assistants who are trained to deliver specific interventions. - In order to promote independence, it is unlikely that your child would be assigned a 1-1 teaching assistant, instead, the focus is on training and supporting staff to adapt support to the needs of individual children, within the classroom. - Staff and resources will be utilised to ensure that ALL children, with or without an SEN or disability, can access the curriculum, through specific training, equipment and adaptations - Teachers will be transparent with you in their discussions about the impact of various interventions and the support to be offered to your child your opinion on these will be taken into account. - Access arrangements for formal assessments can be applied for by the SENDco/Assessment Lead.
 These can include tests in Braille, large print, additional time to take the test, a scribe, etc. These will be discussed with you before any application is sent off.

-11. How does support move between the key stages?
+II.
+How does support move between the key stages?

-- Transition meetings and review of SPs between all year group changes - SENCO at Sproatley Primary meets with the SENCO at all receiving secondary schools to discuss each child in detail and the support they have had/will receive.
+Transition meetings and review of TSPs between all year group changes

+- SENCO at Sproatley Primary meets with the SENCO at all receiving secondary schools to discuss each child in detail and the support they have had/will receive.
 Outside agencies are also invited if appropriate. - Nursery school SENCOs meet with Foundation staff to discuss any pupils and a further meeting with SENCO at Sproatley is arranged if necessary.